Guide 3 October 2025 | Chris Roy |

 Now more than ever, PCP car finance claims remain a powerful way for consumers to assert their rights and recover money they may never have realised was wrongly charged.
 With the cost of living still high and regulatory scrutiny increasing, reviewing your old agreements could be a smart financial move.

+The level of PCP mis-selling activities has already approached the breadth of the notorious PPI compensation scandal that affected UK banking institutions.
+Consumers are strongly encouraged to explore their options.
 If you're unsure whether your car finance was fair and transparent, now is the time to take action.
-Use a car finance claims check or speak to a specialist to uncover whether you're owed a vehicle finance refund — it’s your right to ask the questions, and your opportunity to be compensated if you were misled.
+Use a car finance claims check or speak to a specialist to uncover whether you're owed a vehicle finance refund.
+It’s your right to ask the questions, and your opportunity to be compensated if you were misled.